 Flexible Part-Time JD Program Addendum

-The Special Part-Time Program of up to six years is geared toward individuals with child-care responsibilities who are unable to attend law school as a full-time or part-time evening student.
+The Special Part-Time Program of up to six years is geared toward individuals with family-care responsibilities who are unable to attend law school as a full-time or part-time evening student.
 This flexible program allows those students to arrange schedules that are more compatible with their family responsibilities.

 Applicants to the Special Part-Time Program need to submit a statement requesting consideration for special part-time status, stating your circumstances that justify it.
 Approval to participate in this program is at the discretion of the Office of the Dean.